-The Selfinvest Group achieved revenue of DKK 71,770 million and a profit before tax of DKK 387 million corresponding to a 51% growth compared to last year.
-At the end of the year, equity amounted to DKK 4,099 million equalling a solvency ratio of 27.8%.
+The USTC Group achieved revenue of DKK 71,616 million and a profit before tax of DKK 343 million corresponding to a 31% growth compared to last year.
+At the end of the year, equity amounted to DKK 2,608 million equalling a solvency ratio of 21.1%.

-Compared to last year, both revenue and gross profit of the year show an increase of more than 30%, which is driven from increased revenues in both Bunkers as well the Shipping and Logistics segment.
-The growth in revenue is caused by a combination of increasing oil prices and higher volume traded.
+Compared to last year, both revenue and gross profit of the year show an increase of more than 30%, which is driven from increased revenues in both Bunkers as well as the Shipping and Logistics segment.
+The growth in revenues is caused by a combination of increasing oil prices and higher volume traded in the Bunkers segment and growth in the Shipping and Logistics segment.
 In total, the revenue of Bunkers has outperformed last financial year with 35%, hereof a 3% increase due to a higher USD rate.
 The Shipping and Logistics segment has shown a growth in revenue of DKK 465 million, which is caused by a combination of optimisation of the existing business areas combined with acquisitions with a strategic fit.

 The improved profit after tax has primarily been anchored in Bunkers, where the activities have been able to more than double the performance from last year.
 Shipping and Logistics and IT activities have also improved their results with a strong focus on the integration of their acquisitions.
-The investment activities have been able to generate a positive return of 8.3% for the financial year, far exceeding the benchmark as well as the majority of Danish institutional investors, and the sports car activities have maintained their positive growth rate and successfully exploited the commercial synergies.
-The Ship owning segment has experienced a financial year struggling with numerous challenging market conditions and a DKK 143 million write-down on vessels.
-The write-down is a sound action to ensure a solid net book value of the fleet but at the same time the main reason for the Selfinvest Group not having a financial year at all time high profit before tax.
+Ship owning activities have experienced a financial year struggling with numerous challenging market conditions and a DKK 143 million write-down on vessels.
+The write-down is a sound action to ensure a solid net book value of the fleet but at the same time the main reason for the USTC Group not having a financial year with profit before tax results at an all time high level.

-Through the last financial year, the Selfinvest Group has underlined its unique solid and strong financial position with an equity base of DKK 4.1 billion and solvency ratio at +20% despite an increased oil price of 25%.
+Through the last financial year, the USTC Group has underlined its unique solid and strong financial position with a solvency ratio at +20% despite an increased oil price of 25%.
 The Group's funding is based on solid agreements with its banks by which the Group has had a close relation for many years.

-The profit for the year is better than the expected performance ahead of the financial year.
+The profit for the year is in line with the expected performance ahead of the financial year.
 In light of the challenging conditions within the Bunkers segments as well as the turbulent market situation in the Ship owning segment, the result is considered satisfying.